scale-lab/BLASYS/README.md

 # BLASYS: Approximate Logic Synthesis Using Boolean Matrix Factorization

-## Introduction
+## Abstraction
-BLASYS toolchain reads in an input circuit in Verilog format and approximates with boolean matrix factorization (BMF).
-The logistic is to generate truthtable for input circuit, perform BMF on truthtable, and synthesize it back to output circuit.
-Due to the exponential growth of truthtable, we follow a greedy design-space exploration scheme based on each subcircuit.
-To make the optimization process efficient on even larger circuit, we also develop an additional script to first partition into subcircuits in proper size (based on number of cells), and then do greedy exploration within each part respectively.

-Version 0.5-beta
+Approximate computing is an emerging paradigm where design accuracy can be traded for improvements in design metrics such as design area and power consumption.
+In our BLASYS tool-chain, the truth table of a given circuit is approximated using BMF to a controllable approximation degree, and the results of the factorization are used to synthesize the approximate circuit output.
+BLASYS scales up the computations to large circuits through the use of partition techniques, where an input circuit is partitioned into a number of interconnected subcircuits and then a design-space exploration technique identifies the best order for subcircuit approximations.

-## System Requirement
+## Setup
-**Operating systems**: Mac OS, Linux, Unix

-**Environment**: GCC compiler.
-Python intepreter (version 3.6+).
-Please install package ``numpy`` , ``matplotlib`` and ``regex`` with command
+BLASYS requires ``GCC 7.4+`` and ``Python 3.6+``.
+Please install Python packages ``numpy`` , ``matplotlib`` and ``regex`` with command
 ```
 pip3 install numpy
 pip3 install matplotlib
 pip3 install regex
 ```

-## Software Dependency
-Be sure to install following tools before running BLASYS toolchain.
+Before running the tool-chain, make sure to download and install following tools:
 1. **Yosys**: Estimating chip area. (https://github.com/YosysHQ/yosys)
 2. **ABC**: Logic synthesis. (https://github.com/berkeley-abc/abc)
 3. **Icarus Verilog**: Simulation and HD error estimation. (http://iverilog.icarus.com)
 4. **LSOracle**: Partitioning. (https://github.com/LNIS-Projects/LSOracle)
 5. [Optional] **OpenSTA**: Power and delay estimation. (https://github.com/The-OpenROAD-Project/OpenSTA)

-**IMPORTANT NOTE:** After installing tools above, you should either **add them into environment path of your system**, or **put the path to excutable into** ``params.yml``.
+**IMPORTANT NOTE:** After installing tools above, you should either **add them into environment path of your system**, or **put the path of excutable into** ``params.yml``.

 ![Flow](https://github.com/scale-lab/BLASYS/blob/master/doc/flow.png?raw=true)